kpn-dsh/ordina-codestar-transformer/README.md

 # 1 ) Assignments
 - a.
 Change the group number in the makefile. e.g: "tagname=transformer-group-1" <--- add the correct group number.

 - b.
-Print events from the stream "internal.gecombineerd-ordina-codestar-1", see https://kafka.js.org/docs/getting-started.
+Print events from the stream "stream.training", see https://kafka.js.org/docs/getting-started.

 - c.
 Create a service on the DSH with the name "transformer-group-1" <--- add the correct group number.
 Also change the service config on the DSH with the correct image name e.g: "image": "registry.cp.kpn-dsh.com/ordina-codestar-1/transformer-group-1:1"